rpicard/explore-flask/11-handling_forms.md

 </html>
 ```

-{ SHOW THE RESULTING HTML }

-We can also get the values of various properties of each field to help us customize how it's rendered.
-We can also pass HTML elements as arguments to the field call and they will be rendered with the field.
-Here's what the form would look like if we wanted to add the field labels and a placeholder:
+We can customize how the fields are rendered by passing field properties as arguments to the field call.
+Here we add a `placeholder=` property to the email field:

 ```
 <form action="" method="POST">